 What dose interview day look like?

-Interview day begins at 7:30 am at morning report and ends at approximately
+Interview day begins at 9:00 am with an overview of the program and ends

-2:00 pm with a tour of the residency continuity clinic.
-Throughout the
+at approximately 2:00 pm with a tour of the residency continuity clinic.

-day you will have the opportunity to meet the Program Director, Assistant
+Throughout the day you will have the opportunity to meet the Program Director,

 What are the intern/resident call responsibilities?
 Intern call responsibilities: